16*29: Background and development

 Lil Uzi Vert and Playboi Carti rose to prominence in the mid-2010s with their innovative blend of trap and cloud rap.
 Their chemistry was evident in early collaborations, such as "Wokeuplikethis" and "Lookin" from Carti's self-titled debut commercial mixtape (2017), which featured Uzi and helped establish the foundation for a joint project.
 The concept of 16*29 was first hinted at in September 2017, when Carti posted a Snapchat featuring the punk rock band The Damned, captioned "Carti Uzi Tape * Uzi Carti Tape * 16.29".

-According to Carti, recording sessions for the project began as early as 2015, with the duo reportedly creating around 100 songs together.
+According to Carti, recording sessions for 16*29 began as early as 2015, with the duo reportedly creating around 100 songs together.
 In a 2022 livestream with American streamer Adin Ross, Uzi revealed that approximately 40 tracks were recorded specifically for 16*29 during sessions in London, though the files were reportedly lost.
 Between 2018 and 2023, multiple tracks believed to be from the 16*29 sessions leaked online.
 "Bankroll", produced by DP Beats, leaked in February 2018 before being officially released on DponTheBeat Vol. 3 later that month.
 Other tracks, including "Big Bank" and "Break the Bank", showcased the project's bass-heavy, energetic sound.
 In 2023, following the release of Pink Tape, an unreleased collaboration with Carti briefly appeared on Uzi's YouTube channel before being replaced with "Patience" featuring Don Toliver.